ous-uio-bioinfo-core/waaler-et-al-2018/README.md

 <br/>
 <br/>

-Contact for this repository: vegards.email@gmail.com or
+Contact for this repository: vegards.email@gmail.com or ehovig@ifi.uio.no